 F. Residential Living Violations

-Residential Policies reflect the rights and responsibilities of all Onondaga Community College resident hall students.
+Residential Policies reflect the rights and responsibilities of all Onondaga Community College residence hall students.
 Among these are the right to be afforded a reasonable opportunity to learn without interruptions from others; the right to expect that others will respect you and your need for space, quiet, and privacy; and the right to expect others to observe reasonable standards of conduct that promote and maintain a safe, secure, and mature living environment.
 In addition, you have the responsibility to recognize and support other students' rights and to be aware of the Office of Residence Life Departmental Standards and Onondaga Community College Student Code of Conduct.
 Violation of these standards will result in meeting with the Residence Life staff and/or the Office of Student Conduct and Community Standards and may result in an educational and/or disciplinary sanction.

 You can find a detailed list of Residential Policies on the Office of Residence Life website.

 1. Failure to present College identification when requested by any College official and/or officials of the College affiliated organizations.

 2. Failure to comply with any official directive given by any authorized College Official, Employee and/or officials of the College affiliated organizations acting in the performance of their duties.

 3. Impeding or obstructing an investigation or campus disciplinary procedure.

 4. Non-compliance with any College Policy, including but not limited to:

 *These statements relate directly to Policies contained in the Centralized Policy Manual.
 This list is not all inclusive.
 The College’s Centralized Policy Manual is available online at students.sunyocc.edu.

 H. Fire Safety Violations